spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 git clone https://github.com/spantaleev/matrix-docker-ansible-deploy.git
 ```

-It will download the playbook to a new `matrix-docker-ansible-deploy` directory underneath the directory you are currently in.
+It will fetch the playbook to a new `matrix-docker-ansible-deploy` directory underneath the directory you are currently in.

 ## Configure the playbook

 <sup>This section is optimized for this quick-start guide and is derived from the following full-documentation page: [Configuring the playbook](configuring-playbook.md)</sup>

-Now that the playbook was retreived, it is time to **configure** it per your needs.
+Now that the playbook was fetched, it is time to **configure** it per your needs.

-In order to run Matrix services with this playbook, you would at least need these two files: [`vars.yml`](../examples/vars.yml) and [`hosts`](../examples/hosts).
-They are the core of the playbook.
+To install Matrix services with this playbook, you would at least need 2 configuration files.

-For your convenience, we have prepared example files of them.
-You can copy and edit them for quick start.
+For your convenience, we have prepared example files of them ([`vars.yml`](../examples/vars.yml) and [`hosts`](../examples/hosts)).

-To configure them, go into the `matrix-docker-ansible-deploy` directory and follow the instructions below:
+To start quickly based on these example files, go into the `matrix-docker-ansible-deploy` directory and follow the instructions below:

 1. Create a directory to hold your configuration: `mkdir -p inventory/host_vars/matrix.example.com` where `example.com` is your "base domain"
 2. Copy the sample configuration file: `cp examples/vars.yml inventory/host_vars/matrix.example.com/vars.yml`